-The procedure is usually done with sedation and a painkilling injection and you will be awake throughout.
+The procedure can be done with sedation and a painkilling injection and you will be awake throughout.
 If you know of drugs that you are allergic to, please tell the endoscopist doing the test.
-Sedation will be given through a small tube in the back of your hand or in your arm (cannula).
-The sedation will make you sleepy and you may not remember the procedure taking place.
+Sedation will be given through a small tube (cannula) in the back of your hand or in your arm.
+The sedation will make you feel sleepy and you may not remember the procedure taking place.

-In some cases, 'gas and air' (Entonox) may be offered as an alternative.
-Entonox acts as an effective painkiller and wears off very quickly after the procedure.
 You will be given oxygen through small tubes placed gently in your nostrils.

+Alternatively you can use 'gas and air' (Entonox) during the procedure.
+Entonox acts as an effective painkiller and wears off very quickly.

 A clip will be attached to a finger or ear lobe so that the levels of oxygen in the blood can be monitored.
 Your blood pressure may also be measured during the procedure using a small cuff around your arm.